Posting flyers is one of the best known and most effective methods of getting the word out about a lost or found pet.

 - Print as many 8 1/2 by 11 flyers as practical.
 If you cannot print them in color then print your flyers on colored paper.
 Yellow is said to be the most visible color from a distance and likely to attract more attention than plain white paper.

-- Post your flyers on local utility poles at traffic stops and also on bulletin boards in vets’ offices, pet supply stores, laundromats, etc. Pa
+- Post your flyers on bulletin boards in vets’ offices, pet supply stores, laundromats, etc.

-- We recommend that you also create at least five to ten special flyers to attach to utility poles at major intersections near where the pet went missing or was found.
+- We recommend that you also create at least five to ten special flyers to post at major intersections near where the pet went missing or was found.

 Mount your special flyers for intersections on bright colored poster stock usually available in the school supply section of supermarkets and dollar stores

 Insert your printed flyer into a page protector